yugabyte/yugabyte-db/docs/content/latest/api/ycql/dml_transaction.md

 ## Synopsis

-The transaction statement block makes changes to multiple rows in one or more tables in a [distributed ACID transaction](../../../architecture/transactions/distributed-txns).
+Use the TRANSACTION statement block to make changes to multiple rows in one or more tables in a [distributed ACID transaction](../../../architecture/transactions/distributed-txns).

 ## Syntax